emilymerwin/AtLargeDistricting/README.md

 - Send the script-styled SVG to print - to get the new SVG, view the application online, download the page, copy the SVG section and paste it into a fresh file.
 Save as .svg

 ###ToDo
-- [ ] Highlight relevent table columns when selecting a filter, or hide the irrelevant ones
+- [ ] Highlight relevant table columns when selecting a filter, or hide the irrelevant ones
-- [ ] Filter buttons do not work on mobile
 - [ ] Tooltips cut off on right side of mobile